edgio-docs/edgio-docs/src/pages/guides/security/managed_rules.md

 5. Determine whether {{ PRODUCT_SECURITY }} will [ignore specific cookies, request
     headers, or query string arguments](#preventing-false-positives-ignore-list) when assessing whether a request is a threat.
-    1. From the **Ignore List** option, choose to ignore specific cookies, request headers, or query string arguments.
+    1. From the **Ignore List** section, choose to ignore specific cookies, request headers, or query string arguments.
-    2. Specify the name for each cookie, request header, or query string argument that should be ignored on a separate line.
+    2. Add a cookie, request header, or query string argument that should be ignored by typing it and then pressing 'ENTER'.
     3. Repeat the above steps if you need to create additional ignore lists.
 6.  **Advanced Users Only**

     Customize [file size and query string